ZachMK25/linked-blog-starter-md/SP25 SJSU/180C/Threads and Scheduling/Types of Threads.md

 		- **Scheduler Activations**
 			- swap a blocked thread with a thread that can be run within the process via an upcall
 			- this new thread has kernel level privileges though, so permissions are a concern
+				- thus not used that often
+				- Linux uses a lot of traps instead or requires the users themselves to implement the multiplexing

 Ways of mapping
 - One-to-one
 - Many-to-one
 - Many-to-many
+	- see diagram above: many user threads (4) to many kernel threads (2)

 Thread Programming API
 - fork() or exec() --> make a thread